meshcloud/meshcloud-docs/docs/meshcloud.index.md

 - [tenant control plane](./meshcloud.project-resources.md#tenant-control-plane): Access the platform of your [meshTenant](./meshcloud.tenant.md), request Quotas for it or check the [usage reports](./meshcloud.project-metering.md#tenant-usage-reports).

-The above description serve as an example what you are able to do as Workspace Manager.
+The above description serves as an example what you are able to do as Workspace Manager.
 Workspace Members will have a lot less access rights.
 Check out [Workspace Roles](./meshcloud.workspace.md#meshworkspace-roles) for more details.

 > If you are an administrator, please be aware that there are a lot more user interfaces available